medic/cht-docs/content/en/apps/concepts/navigation.md

 ## Summary of Page Tabs

+{{< figure src="page-tabs.png" link="page-tabs.png" class="right col-6 col-lg-3" >}}

-Page tabs are the primary method of navigating in your app.
+Page tabs are the primary way to navigate apps built with the Core Framework.
 The number of tabs is variable depending on the user’s role and place in the hierarchy.
 For example, non-admin users don’t have Messages.
-The Reports tab is accessible to CHWs but often tucked away inside the secondary menu drawer.
+The Reports tab is accessible to CHWs but often located inside the secondary menu drawer.
 - **People​**: This is where profiles of districts, staff, CHWs and patients live
 - **Tasks​**: This is a list of upcoming visits, follow-ups, or other required tasks
 - **Targets**: Displays real-time visualizations of key activity and impact indicators